jarlehansen/springfox-loader/README.md

 * springfox.license.url
 * springfox.activeProfiles - _Enable springfox for the configured profiles.
 If not set, all profiles loads springfox.
 Default is all profiles._
 * springfox.swagger-ui-base-path
+* springfox.endpoints - _Enables springfox-loader endpoints, `/springfox-loader/api-docs`.
+Is [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) enabled._

 ### Swagger UI

 The swagger-ui dependency is already included by Springfox Loader.
-After enabling Springfox Loader you can access the webpage: http://localhost:8080/swagger-ui.html
+After enabling Springfox Loader you can access the webpage: `http://localhost:8080/swagger-ui.html`
 The base path to swagger-ui can be customized with the `springfox.swagger-ui-base-path`.

 A list of the swagger resources are available here: http://localhost:8080/swagger-resources